aws-samples/aws-secure-environment-accelerator/README.md

 9. Apply a tag on the stack, Key=`Accelerator`, Value=`PBMM` (case sensitive).

 You should now see a CodePipline project in your account that deploys the Accelerator state machine.
-The Accelerator state machine should start automatically and deploy the Accelerator in your account.
-The configuration file should be moved into Code Commit.
+The Accelerator state machine should start automatically ~~and deploy the Accelerator in your account.
+The configuration file should be moved into Code Commit.~~

+**NEW: Manually import config.json, into the master branch of the CodeCommitt repository created by the CFN template.**

 From this point forward, you must update your configuration file in CodeCommit.

 After the pipline executes, the state machine will execute (Step functions).